import-js/eslint-plugin-import/docs/rules/no-extraneous-dependencies.md

 "import/no-extraneous-dependencies": ["error", {"devDependencies": /test|spec/}]
 ```

-When using a regular expression the result of running [`test`] against the name of the file being linted is used as the boolean value.
+When using a regular expression, the setting will be activated if the name of the file being linted matches the given regular expression.
 For example, the above configurations will allow the import of `devDependencies` in files whose names include `test` or `spec`.

 ## Rule Details